danielendeg/nugetpackageupdate/specs/De%2DIdentification/Conditional-FHIR-Path-Configuration.md

 Group.member.where(entity.type = 'Patient' or entity.type = 'Practitioner' or entity.type = 'PractitionerRole' or entity.reference.contains('Patient') or entity.reference.contains('Practitioner')).period
 ```
 We write a few conditions here because there are many forms to describe Reference in FHIR and the type field might be missing in [some cases](https://www.hl7.org/fhir/group-example-member.json.html)
-We can split the expression above into several short expressions as it is very complicated.
+We can split the expression above into several short expressions to improve readability (the matched nodes will be the same if we perform a union action between the result collections).
 ```
 Group.member.where(entity.type = 'Patient').period
 Group.member.where(entity.type = 'Practitioner').period